sujoyrc/hindustani_raga_dataset_processing/README.md

    ./extract_audio.sh
    ./process_audio.sh
    ```
+   The extract_audio.sh code downloads one sample recording.
+This repository has corresponding output files for this recording.

    Ensure the .sh files have execute (+x) permission for user in question.

    The output of this process will create the pitch contours.
 Unvoiced segments less than 400 ms are interpolated by a linear interpolation.